Blood Sugar Levels Shift During Your Menstrual Cycle. Here's How To Keep Things In Check

-Studies show that glucose control changes throughout the menstrual cycle, significantly enough that we may want to pay attention to what we eat during each phase to avoid major blood sugar spikes and crashes.
-In addition, some evidence suggests there may be a relationship between glucose and premenstrual syndrome, or PMS.
+Studies show that glucose control changes throughout the menstrual cycle1, significantly enough that we may want to pay attention to what we eat during each phase to avoid major blood sugar spikes and crashes.
+In addition, some evidence suggests there may be a relationship between glucose and premenstrual syndrome2, or PMS.

 Here's a breakdown of what's happening through different phases of the month and what practical effect it may have for you.

 Glucose is one of the two primary energy sources for our body, along with fat.
 Most of the glucose we use comes from foods we eat, primarily carbohydrates.
 Our body releases insulin to help shuttle glucose into our cells for energy or to storage for later use to keep our blood sugar at a base level.
 If we take in too much glucose—say, from carb-heavy or sugary foods—it can lead to a spike in blood sugar and a corresponding flood of insulin.

 Paradoxically, in the short term, these spikes can lead to a blood sugar crash as all that insulin drops our glucose levels.
 We can feel that drop as fatigue, brain fog, anxiety, or irritability.
 Long-term, repeated spikes or elevated glucose can cause insulin resistance, as our cells become numb to insulin's effects, and the body produces more insulin to overcome this.